Background

 And it doesn't have to be a real abandonment.
 It can be anticipated abandonment, imagined abandonment, many, many innocuous acts, decisions and choices are often misinterpreted by the borderline to mean abandonment and rejection.

-And in the wake of such of repeated such harrowing experiences, because the borderline to be abandoned and to be rejected is to be annihilated is a small, small death.
+And in the wake of repeated such harrowing experiences, because for the borderline to be abandoned and to be rejected is to be annihilated, is a small, small death.
 It's a process of dying and resurrecting time and again.

 So in the wake of repeated such harrowing experiences, borderlines react in two ways.
 And they often alternate between the two solutions.

 So that's solution number one.
-And you can see millions of borderlines cocooned at home, never leaving home if they can afford it.
+And you can see millions of borderlines cocooned at home, never leaving home if they can if they can afford it.
 And just staying in the nest occupying or busying themselves to the best of their ability because borderlines suffer from boredom and from loneliness.

 And that's it.
 That's solution number one.